Shopify/ci-queue/ruby/README.md

 ### RSpec [DEPRECATED]

-> ⛔️ The rspec-queue runner is DEPRECATED, so we can focus on the minitest-queue runner exclusively and improve it more.
+> The rspec-queue runner is deprecated.
+The minitest-queue runner continues to be supported and is actively being improved.
+We recommend that new projects to set up their test suite using Minitest.

 Assuming you use one of the supported CI providers, the command can be as simple as: